jpritikin/ddal/docs/index.md

 whatever agency is charged with enforcing the laws.

 Drug legalization would likely make it more difficult for teenagers to get their hands on drugs.
-Similar with alcohol purchase, buyers could be [age checked](https://www.consumer.ftc.gov/articles/0397-alcohol-retailers-can-help-reduce-teen-drinking).
+Similar to alcohol purchase, buyers could be [age checked](https://www.consumer.ftc.gov/articles/0397-alcohol-retailers-can-help-reduce-teen-drinking).
 We anticipate a modest drop in demand because we won't be able to get kids addicted early in life.
 This should make drug manufacturers nervous.
-We hope to form an alliance with the sister group Drug Manufacturers Against Legalization (DMAL) to oppose drug legalization.
+We hope to ally with the sister group Drug Manufacturers Against Legalization (DMAL) to oppose drug legalization.
 Please reach out to us.

-Legalization will likely reduce the frequence of overdoses and HIV transmission.
-Potentially the number of addicts could increase or remain stable, since fewer people will die from drug use, but this is irrelevant to our business concerns because legalization would cut us out of the supply chain.
+Legalization will likely reduce the frequency of overdoses and HIV transmission.
+Potentially the number of addicts could increase or remain stable since fewer people will die from drug use, but this is irrelevant to our business concerns because legalization would cut us out of the supply chain.
 People dying from drug use is a necessary evil; our paycheck depends on it.

-Of course we push the hardest of hard drugs because they are easy to transport (and most profitable).
+Of course, we push the hardest of hard drugs because they are easy to transport (and most profitable).
 Back in the good old days of [alcohol prohibition](https://en.wikipedia.org/wiki/Prohibition_in_the_United_States), did anybody smuggle low-alcohol beer?
 No, of course